submariner-io/submariner-website/src/content/contributing/building_testing/_index.en.md

 ### Building Lighthouse Controller, CoreDNS and DNSServer container images

-To build the `lighthouse-controller`, `lighthouse-coredns`, and `lighthouse-dnsserver` contaienr images, in the [submariner-io/lighthouse][3]
+To build the `lighthouse-agent` and `lighthouse-coredns` container images, in the [submariner-io/lighthouse][3]
 repository:

 ```
-make build-controller build-coredns build-dnsserver
+make build-agent build-coredns
 ```

 ## submariner-io/shipyard